 Well, in order for anyone to view your website, it needs to be stored on a server, which is accessible by the public.
 This is easiest to do with WordPress sites, as they comprise about a third of the internet already.
 Hosting is essentially any service that offers a secure place to store your website, and most hosting services are most familiar with WordPress.
 But there is a legion of companies out there, which offer hosting services.
 So, finding the right service for you may become a tad stressful.

-When it comes to WordPress hosting services, you can either get a private server or shared hosting.
+When it comes to the fastest WordPress hosting services, you can either get a private server or shared hosting.
 Essentially, shared hosting is a great starting platform for most businesses.
 After all, it’s more affordable.
 But if you see a large number of viewers on your web page daily, the decreased speed may cause irreparable harm to your online presence, which is why we would suggest opting for the private hosting.

 Once you have covered all of these basic steps – you will have the foundation of your website sorted.
 The next step is developing content, and enticing graphics to improve your sales funnel, and provide solutions to any questions that your potential customers may have.